incentivebeats/pso_pc-dragon_fix/README.md

 When you (or the next investigator) resume:

-1. **Start by reading this document.** It encodes everything known to date.
+1. **Start by reading this document.** It encodes everything known to date, including the cross-version comparison in Section 2.5 — read that early; it sets the strategic frame for everything else.
 2. **Re-read your existing logs** — `pso-peeps-d3d8-wsh.log` from the most recent run, and any newserv chat log from the same session.
 3. **Apply the v16-lite-r6 code fixes** listed in Section 10 before any new test.
 4. **Run one diagnostic session with phase markers** (Bruce types in chat).
 5. **Branch on Matrix B verdict** as described in Section 10.
 6. **Don't trust DWIN as a phase gate** until the FIGHT_SEEN guard includes `g_dragon_active`.
+7. **Don't expect BB to provide a fix.** Section 2.5 concludes that BB has the same broken code.
+BB is useful for additional investigation paths (downstream guards, caller layout, asset comparison) but not as a source of patches to backport.

 ---